ndahn/HkbEditor/README.md

 - is largely untested
 - removes XML comments on save (to be fixed)

 Most things like graph nodes, attributes, etc. have useful menus on right click.
-You can move around the graph with right mouse button + drag.
+You can move around the graph with middle mouse button + drag (potentially weird on laptops?).
 Zoom, reveal all, etc. somewhat works, but don't be surprised if something looks messed up.
 Reopening the statemachine will usually fix this.

 ![image](https://github.com/user-attachments/assets/c9a1fe5a-63c1-44a9-a770-5608277b4c12)